azzgo/dotfiles/README.md

 only `prettier` you need install globally.

+#### Java jdtls

+I use nvim-jdtls for java Language client, but the plugin follow kiss principle, so you need configure the java and [jdtls](https://github.com/eclipse/eclipse.jdt.ls) by your self.

+For my configuration you need add a named "java-lsp" script on you path, the script you can follow the [nvim-jdtls official wiki](https://github.com/eclipse/eclipse.jdt.ls)

 ### other notes

 - the sql syntax file is forked copy from [Improved SQL syntax for vim](https://github.com/shmup/vim-sql-syntax)